 Under Section 35 of the Pensions Act 1995 (the '1995 Act'), subsequently amended by the Pensions Act 2004, the Occupational Pension Schemes (Investment) Regulations 2005 (the "Investment Regulations") and the Occupational Pension Schemes (Charges and Governance) Regulations 2015, trustees are required to prepare a statement of principles governing decisions about investments for their pension funds.
-This Statement of Investment Principles (the 'SIP') describes the investment policy, guidelines and procedures being pursued by the trustees (the 'Trustees') of The Trustees Of The London Clinic Limited 1974 Retirement Fund (the 'Scheme').
-The Trustees believe this is in compliance with the Government's voluntary code of conduct for Institutional Investment in the UK (the 'Myners Principles').
+This Statement of Investment Principles (the 'SIP') describes the investment policy, guidelines and procedures being pursued by the Trustee of the Trustees of the London Clinic Limited (1974) Retirement Fund.
+The Trustee believes this is in compliance with the Government's voluntary code of conduct for Institutional Investment in the UK (the 'Myners Principles').
 This SIP has also been drafted in a manner to reflect the requirements of the Investment Regulations.

-In accordance with the Pensions Act 1995, the Trustees confirm that, before preparing the SIP, they have obtained and considered written advice from SEI Investments (Europe) Limited in their role as fiduciary manager of the Scheme (the 'Fiduciary Manager').
-The Trustees believe the Fiduciary Manager is qualified by its ability and practical experience of financial matters and has appropriate knowledge and experience of the investment arrangements that the Scheme requires.
+In accordance with the Pensions Act 1995, the Trustee confirms that, before preparing the SIP, they have obtained and considered written advice from SEI Investments (Europe) Ltd in their role as fiduciary manager of the Scheme (the 'Fiduciary Manager').
+The Trustee believes SEI to be qualified by its ability and practical experience of financial matters and has appropriate knowledge and experience of the investment arrangements that the Fund requires.

-The Trustees have also consulted with London Clinic Limited, the Principal Employer of the Scheme, (the 'employer'), in preparing the SIP, and the Trustees will consult the employer before revising this document further.
+The Trustee has also consulted with London Clinic Limited, the Principal Employer of the Scheme, (the 'Employer'), in preparing the SIP, and the Trustee will consult the employer before revising this document further.

-The Trustees will review the SIP, in consultation with the Fiduciary Manager, at least every three years; and without delay after any significant change in investment policy or the circumstances of the Scheme.
+The Trustee will review the SIP, in consultation with the Fiduciary Manager, at least every three years; and without delay after any significant change in investment policy or the circumstances of the Scheme.

-The Trustees are responsible for the investment of the Scheme's assets and arrange the administration of the Scheme.
-Where they are required to make an investment decision, the Trustees first receive and consider advice from the Fiduciary Manager.
-The Trustees believe that this ensures that they are appropriately familiar with the issues concerned.
+The Trustee is responsible for the investment of the Scheme's assets and arranges the administration of the Scheme.
+Where they are required to make an investment decision, the Trustee first receives and considers advice from the Fiduciary Manager.
+The Trustee believes that this ensures that they are appropriately familiar with the issues concerned.

-In accordance with the Financial Services and Markets Act 2000 (FSMA), the Trustees are responsible for setting a general investment policy, but have delegated the day-to-day investment of the Scheme's assets to the Fiduciary Manager.
-In turn, the Fiduciary Manager has delegated certain investment roles to companies within the wider SEI group ("SEI").
-SEI and other third party asset managers are, where appropriate, used within the Scheme's portfolio either as investment managers of pooled funds or as asset managers within multi-manager pooled funds.
+In accordance with the Financial Services and Markets Act 2000 ('FSMA'), the Trustee is responsible for setting a general investment policy, but have delegated the day-to-day investment of the Scheme's assets to the Fiduciary Manager.
+In turn, the Fiduciary Manager has delegated certain investment roles to companies within the wider SEI group ('SEI').
+SEI and other third-party asset managers are, where appropriate, used within the Scheme's portfolio either as investment managers of pooled funds or as asset managers within multi-manager pooled funds.

 The Fiduciary Management Agreement sets out the scope of the Fiduciary Manager's duties together with fees, investment restrictions and any other relevant matters in relation to the Scheme.
-The Fiduciary Manager is authorised and regulated by the Financial Conduct Authority (FCA) and provides the skill and expertise necessary to manage the investments of the Scheme competently and in accordance with the terms of the Fiduciary Management Agreement and the principles of this SIP.
+The Fiduciary Manager is authorised and regulated by the Financial Conduct Authority ('FCA') and provides the skill and expertise necessary to manage the investments of the Scheme competently and in accordance with the terms of the Fiduciary Management Agreement and the principles of this SIP.

-The Trustees will monitor the performance of the Fiduciary Manager against the agreed performance objectives.
-The Trustees will regularly review the activities of the Fiduciary
+The Trustee will monitor the performance of the Fiduciary Manager against the agreed performance objectives.
+The Trustee will regularly review the activities of the Fiduciary